L-LYR/tinykv/doc/project2-RaftKV.md

 After this the whole process of a read or write would be like this:

-- Clients calls RPC RawGet/RawPut/RawDelete/RawScan
+- Clients call RPC RawGet/RawPut/RawDelete/RawScan
 - RPC handler calls `RaftStorage` related method
 - `RaftStorage` sends a Raft command request to raftstore, and waits for the response
 - `RaftStore` proposes the Raft command request as a Raft log